Kaiser Shumsher Jung Bahadur Rana: Kaiser Library

 Kaiser Shumsher Jang Bahadur Rana was an avid book collector, and his personal library at the Kaiser Mahal is now open to the public.
 The Kaiser Library is situated in the Keshar Mahal near the Western Gate of the Narayanhity Royal Palace.
 The library, unique for its architecture, houses more than sixty thousand books, documents, periodicals and manuscripts. and is one of the oldest libraries in Nepal.
-From a very young age Kaiser Shamsher bought and collected books and newspapers, and visited England with his father.
+From a very young age Kaiser Shumsher bought and collected books and newspapers, and visited England with his father.
 He was very much impressed by the government of England, as well as by the library system and the proper management of books there.
 Book collection was his hobby and his visit to Britain & British libraries led to the increase in the number of his books and change in the structure of his own library.
 From England, he brought back with him many books to Kathmandu.
 Access to the library was limited to the members of his family, special people of the nation and special visitors from abroad.
 In his will he bequeathed his library to the government, thereby making it a national property accessible to all.
 It was established in 1969 A.D. with the donated personal collection by his widow Krishna Chandra Kumari Devi.